syncfusion-content/xamarin-docs/Xamarin/SfNavigationDrawer/Getting-Started.md

 {% endtabs %}

-The NavigationDrawer looks as follows
+The SfNavigationDrawer looks as follows

 ![](images/Slide-on-top.png)